migueravila/SimpleFox/README.md

 ## ⚠️ Warning note

 As Firefox changed at version 88 introducing the Proton UI, all the old files and configurations moved to [oldFirefox](https://github.com/migueravila/SimpleFox/tree/oldFirefox) branch.
-Also there's pending the **OneLine** version.
+Also it's pending the **OneLine** version.